Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/manager/access-management/050_robot-users.en.md

 {{< example "user_request_robot" >}}

-This request will mark the account as a robot, and not send a verification mail.
+This request will mark the account as a robot, and **not** send a verification mail.
+To approve such an account, you have to provide the 'robot' option.

-If the account belongs to a robot, it can not be verified.
-In that case you can approve it with the 'robot' option.

 {{< example user_approve_robot >}}